 - Technical delegates appointed for silver and gold labels

-- A reminder that all applications must be made on online on the website and that IAU labels need to renewed annually ( online) with the relevant valid certification.
+- A reminder that all applications must be made with online application available at IAU website and that IAU labels need to renewed annually (online as well) with the relevant valid certification.

-The current guidelines still in place for 2014 are below
+The current guidelines still in place issued on 2020 is provided below